Jagadeesh1210/BugCrusher-IOS-Game/README.md

 Project Description:

-BugCrusher provide most entertaing experience.
+BugCrusher provides most entertaing experience.
 It makes the user addictive.
 This game uses

 the simple core animations.It contains the animated dancing cartoon which cruches the random